hursey013/tailwindcss-uswds/README.md

 ### Additional utilities

-Several USWDS-specific utilities are provided as part of `tailwindcss-uswds`:
+Several USWDS-specific utilities are in addition to the defaults provided by Tailwind:

 | Key                       | Classes                                                                                                                                 | Reference                                                                              |
 | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |